Abu DhabiDubaiFACT EssentialsFACT EssentialsHotelsHotelsNewsThings To DoThings To DoThings to Do

 Traditional Souk, Abu Dhabi

-Abu Dhabi’s Traditional Souk aims to be just that – a traditional market place that you would have found in the UAE’s past.
+Abu Dhabi’s Traditional Souk aims to be just that – a traditional marketplace that you would have found in the UAE’s past.
 Overlooking the Sheikh Zayed Grand Mosque, it will be a giant marketplace selling antiques, jewellery, spices and more.
 Plus, visitors can pick up items covering Emirati arts and crafts – pretty pearls, anyone?
 The area will also be home to restaurants, chalets and a hotel.

 GO: Visit www.alqudrasm.com for more information.